Living Expenses & Borrowing Power

 How does an override of my living expenses affect my borrowing capacity?

-If your declared expenses are overridden by a higher benchmark floor, the difference is synthetically added to your assessed monthly commitments, reducing the net surplus income available to service a mortgage.
-Using a sample 9.5% assessment rate over a 30-year term, every extra dollar of assessed monthly expenses reduces your maximum borrowing capacity.
+If your declared expenses sit below a lender’s benchmark, many lenders assess you on the higher figure, so the difference is effectively added to your assessed monthly outgoings and reduces the surplus income available to service a mortgage.
+Using a sample 9.5% assessment rate over a 30-year term, every extra dollar of assessed monthly expenses reduces your estimated maximum borrowing capacity.
+Actual figures vary by lender and circumstances.

 How can Open Banking impact my expense declaration?